-Developmental and Behavioral Pediatrics Fellowship
+Developmental Behavioral Pediatrics Fellowship Program

 Lauren O’Connell, M.D.
+Michigan State University

 Mission and Overview

 The University of Michigan Fellowship in Developmental Behavioral Pediatrics (DBP) is a three-year program that fulfills the requirements of the American Board of Pediatrics Sub-board of Developmental-Behavioral Pediatrics.
 It is accredited by the Residency Review Committee of the Accreditation Council for Graduate Medical Education.

 The goal of this program is to train future leaders in academic developmental behavioral pediatrics.
 This is accomplished through a broad range of clinical experiences, a comprehensive research training curriculum, and opportunities for teaching and advocacy.
 Clinical training in DBP spans all three years of fellowship but is a focus in one year.
 This training includes inter-disciplinary clinics with diverse patient populations.
 Research training is provided through intensive mentoring around a topic selected by the fellow, and supplemented by a comprehensive didactic curriculum in an interdisciplinary setting.
 Research training is a focus of two of the three years of fellowship.
 Fellows also participate in the education of medical students and residents and in community outreach.
 We expect that graduates of our fellowship will lead future innovations in DBP and educate the next generation of clinicians and researchers in the field.